 We are proud to offer a range of initiatives and projects at Warwick Medical School which encourage gender equality in the workplace, from mentoring and shadowing schemes to dedicated events, flexible working schemes and family spaces.
 Find out more.

 Take a look at our case studies to find out how members of the WMS community have benefited from these initiatives.

-Our Athena SWAN initiatives are led by our Self-Assessment Team (SAT) and supported by sub groups focusing on specific areas such as events, communications and public engagement.
-The groups include both academic and administrative staff of all levels, as well as PhD students.
+Our Athena SWAN initiatives are led by our Self-Assessment Team (SAT) and supported by Athena Swan Champions in 16 working groups.
+The SAT and working groups include academic, clinical and administrative staff of all grades from across all of our divisions, as well as undergraduate and postgraduate students.